krayon/crush-those-cookies/README.md

 A whitelist can be used to manually exclude domains, subdomains or basic wildcard domains from crushing cookies of their origin.
 The extension comes with a toolbar menu button providing quick access to some common actions including whitelist edition.

-### Building
-Run build.sh script in a terminal on Linux or any similar environment for Windows like Cygwin.
-The extension's .xpi file should appear right away in the same location as the script.

 ### Usage
 After installation the menu button should appear in the toolbar.
 All detailed preferences of the extension are accessible within Add-ons Manager page.